Answers to Your Questions on Injury and Disability Cases in DC, MD and VA

 Here are some of the questions people have when they first contact us about D.C., Maryland and Virginia medical malpractice, serious car accidents, long term disability insurance claims, or workers compensation.
 We try to provide as much information as we can based on our experience helping people stand up to insurance companies after a serious accident or injury in D.C., Maryland and Virginia.

-But since every person is unique, if you have questions or need information about an injury or death in your family, please contact us to talk it through.
-We'll talk to you, schedule a free initial meeting and give you all the information we can.
+Since every person is unique, you probably have questions or need specific information about the legal process when there is an injury or death in your family.
+We make it easy for you, so contact us to talk it through.
+We'll schedule a free no obligation, secure and confidential zoom call (or regular phone call) and give you all the information we can.

 - Page 7

 Can You Get DC Workers Compensation and Social Security Benefits At The Same Time?